TheKevJames/web/site/pages/blog/2019-06-15-http-auth-with-google-kms.md

 <link rel="stylesheet" href="https://thekev.in/emacs.css">

-> tl;dr: using KMS keyrings and keys to mirror your APIs and routes let's you
+> tl;dr: using KMS keyrings and keys to mirror your APIs and routes lets you
 > build your own robust auth solution using only Google primitives and get as
 > fine-grained control of those permissions as you'd like.